Perspective in a Paris Line-Up

 It turns out that she’s from Indiana and it’s her third trip to Paris.
 She’s resolved to find herself at the top of the Eiffel Tower on this visit, despite her husband’s obvious impatience with the line.
 In our hours together, she tells us about her kids, their careers and what it’s like to live in Indiana.
 When she finds out that we live in Seoul, she’s all ears, curious about what it’s like to live in Asia.

 There’s a flash of mutual panic when we reach the entrance to the elevator and her husband is nowhere to be seen.
 Losing your spot after 2 hours in line is clearly not an option, so we hold her place while she finds her wandering man.
 Eventually, they reappear and to avoid the ire of the others in line, we wave our arms around and make a loud show of calling them back into place.

 Perhaps this shared moment has created a small bond between us, because soon afterwards, Marcy tells me that she’d suffered from a stroke a few years earlier, and that yes, her recovery had been miraculous.
 Almost as if in explanation for her avid curiosity about our lives in Korea, she explains that since her near death experience, she has been filled with a powerful urge to experience as much as she can in the time she has left.
 She shares with me her desire to live in another country, to close up her known life and enter into the great unknown.

-It’s as if any fear that she’d had for the unknown future had disappeared at the moment of her stroke.
-The terrifying experience hadn’t kindled her fear of death, rather it had stoked her desire for life.
+It’s as if any fear she’d had for the uncharted future had disappeared at the moment of her stroke.
+The terrifying experience hadn’t kindled her fear of death – rather it had stoked her desire for life.

 And I was reminded again of the importance of perspective.
 Of how the exact same event could be read in completely different ways by two different people, and that ‘truth,’ and the ‘reality’ we inhabit, is always a matter of perspective and choice.